List

 are Tor's.
 (Photos

-of and copyright © John Taylor)
+courtesy of and copyright © John Taylor)

 Ofcolaco, N.Transvaal: a 2 light window 1951: no other information, no photo: help please!